apache/dubbo-website/docs/en-us/user/references/telnet.md

 ### `select` [^2]

-0. `select 1`: Used when the invoke command matches multiple methods, select the method to be called according to the prompt list
+0. `select 1`: used when the invoke command matches multiple methods, select the method to be called according to the prompt list

 ### `status`